rohitkjohnedu/my_yade/doc/sphinx/github.rst

     git remote update

    Now, your "trunk" folder is linked with two remote repositories both hosted on gitlab.com, the original trunk from yade-dev (called "upstream" after the last command) and the fork which resides in your personal account (called "origin" and always configured by default).
 Through appropriate commands explained below, you will be able to update your code to include changes commited by others, or to commit yourself changes that others can get.

+   Holding a fork under personnal account is in fact not strictly necessary.
+It is recommended, however, and in what follows it is assumed that the above steps have been followed.

 Retrieving older Commits
 ========================